cwcyau/group-information/supervision.md

 ## Expectations of you

-You are therefore expected to manage your own time *effectively* but I will expect you to adopt the following practices:
+You will be expected to do the following:

 1. Document your research regularly.
 2. Utilise your flexible working hours respectfully and do work consistently.
-3.
+3. Be honest and frank about your current thoughts and situation.

 ## Expectations of me